tagplay/tagplay-wordpress-plugin/readme.txt

 2. Activate the plugin through the 'Plugins' menu in the WordPress admin.
 3. Sign up on https://tagplay.co if you haven't already, create some feeds, and get some posts into them!
 4. Click the name of the feed you want to integrate into your WordPress site on your Tagplay dashboard.
-5. Click 'Get Code' in the upper right corner of the feed detail page.
+5. Click 'Publish'/'Get Code' in the upper right corner of the feed detail page.
 6. Below the widget designer, click the WordPress button on the left under the 'Get Code' heading.
 7. Follow the instructions there for either the widget or shortcode.